enkessler/cuke_linter/CONTRIBUTING.md

   * Keep linters simple.
 Rather than have one linter that has different behaviors depending on context, create a different linter class for each context.
   * Keep things alphabetical.
 There are going to be lots of linters and things will be easier to find if lists of them in the code base (e.g. `require` statments, documentation, etc.) are in an intuitive order.
   * Because linters are based on models, name them after the model type that they lint.
 E.g. `FeatureThatHasAThing`, `OutlineWithoutThing`, etc.
+  * DO NOT add the new linter to the default linters.
+The default linters will be updated when new major versions are released.